m2osw/serverplugins/README.md

 them returns false, then the rest does not get called.
 If all of them return true, then the main signal and all the end signal functions do get called.

+Now we are pretty much ready to initialize the server and load the plugins.
+Note the call to the `complete_plugin_initialization()` function.
+This is very important because the server expects different arguments than a regular plugin so we are not able to automatically initialize the plugin pointer in the server factory.

+    int main(int argc, char * argv[])
+    {
+        my_server::pointer_t s(std::make_shared<my_server>(argc, argv));
+        s->complete_plugin_initialization();

+        // define a list of colon separated paths
+        // (or call the add() function once per path)
+        //
+        serverplugins::paths p;
+        p.add("/usr/local/lib/my_project/plugins:/usr/lib/my_project/plugins");

+        // setup the plugin filenames
+        //
+        serverplugins::names n(p);
+        n.find_plugins();

+        // create a collection from plugins we found automatically
+        // (opposed to setting the name from a plugins=... variable found in your daemon settings)
+        //
+        serverplugins::collection c(n);

+        // now load the plugins
+        //
+        if(!c.load_plugins(s))
+        {
+            // ...
+            std::cerr << "error: could not load all the plugins.\n";
+            return 1;
+        }

+        return s->run();
+    }

+**Note 1:** At the moment I most often put the collection insider the server,
+            this means I end up with a shared pointer loop since the collection holds two shared pointers to the server...

+**Note 2:** You are free to create any number of collections.
+One collection
+            can only have one given plugin loaded.
+However, separate collections can share the same plugin (however, the binding is currently specific to a server, so in all likelihood, it won't work unless you do not use the macros to setup the bindings).

+**Note 3:** The above does not show any exception handling.

 ## Send a Signal